adunis/RpgTokenCropper/README.md

 Note:

-The border must be an image with trasparency or the program won't work as intended
+The border image must be an image with trasparency or the program won't work as intended